-Monitoring and better characterizing natural or close-to-natural vegetation is essential to support the sustainability of human-environment systems from local to global scales.
-Moreover, analysing and monitoring processes related to unmanaged land are crucial to deepen understanding of indirect global environmental impacts and help to improve environmental models.
+Characterizing and monitoring natural or close-to-natural ecosystems is essential to the sustainability of human-environment systems and to deepen our understanding of indirect global environmental impacts from local to global scales.

-- Monitor natural or quasi-natural vegetation areas to understand causes and driving forces of change (e.g. land abandonment, forest disturbance, land degradation processes);
+- Monitoring of natural or quasi-natural vegetation areas (such as protected areas, naturalized, un-used or extensively used areas) to understand causes and driving forces of changes

-- Quantify spatial and temporal ecosystem transitions, such as vegetation succession, habitat heterogeneity, and plant or animal community transitions, and assess potential feedback mechanisms;
+- Quantification of spatial and temporal ecosystem transitions, such as vegetation succession, habitat heterogeneity, plant or animal community transitions, and assessment of potential feedback mechanisms

-- Investigate the effect of climate change and other anthropogenic and non-anthropogenic forces on global vegetation gradients.
+- Investigation of the effect of climate change and other anthropogenic and non-anthropogenic forces on global vegetation gradients